Hi there, I'm Erin.

 They’re boundaries.

-They’re energetic protection.
+They’re protection.

 What that actually looks like